fiendish/rhyming_is_easy/README.md

 the best way for them to begin.

-We stop, we read, we make our bets about which guidances we'll all get.
+We stop, we read, we make our bets about which guidance we'll each get.
 I spin it thrice, and, at the mark,
 I hit the night, the hat, the dark.
 ```